atrivedi-dbtlabs/moms-flower-shop-bq/README.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

 This project was the default sample project for SDF, now available to use with the dbt Fusion Engine.
+Here, we are using it for the University Partners program.

 The project contains data about Mom's Flower Shop, including:
 1. **Customers** - Customer information